-The Texas Workforce Commission (TWC) oversees the Purchasing from People with Disabilities Program, commonly referred to as the State Use Program.100 TWC contracts with a Central Nonprofit Agency, currently WorkQuest (formerly TIBH Industries), to administer the day-to-day operations of the program.
+The Texas Workforce Commission (TWC) oversees the Texas Purchasing from People with Disabilities Program, commonly referred to as the State Use Program.
+TWC contracts with a Central Nonprofit Agency, currently WorkQuest (formerly TIBH Industries), to administer the day-to-day operations of the program.
 WorkQuest partners with Community Rehabilitation Programs (CRP), which employ disabled workers to develop products or provide services for the State Use Program.
 WorkQuest is the management link between the CRP work centers (e.g., Lighthouse for the Blind), agencies, and TWC.
 Only products and services approved by TWC qualify as a set aside purchase available for agencies to purchase on Texas SmartBuy.

-Agencies must purchase products and services offered through WorkQuest that meet the applicable specifications of the agency and that are available within the time specified.101 Competitive bidding is not required for purchases from WorkQuest.
+Agencies must purchase products and services offered through WorkQuest that meet the applicable specifications of the agency and that are available within the time specified.
+Competitive bidding is not required for purchases from WorkQuest.
+WorkQuest purchases must be made through Texas SmartBuy except in emergency situations.
 Any time the quality of a WorkQuest product or service is deemed unacceptable or failed to meet agency specifications, this information should be reported to WorkQuest and a vendor performance report must be filed with SPD.